Contents

 No one can hear me.
 What do I do?

-Check these things in order:
+Check these in order:

 2. Are you using a headset or mic with a physical mute button?
 Make sure it’s not muted.

-3. Is another program using your mic (another meeting tool for example)?
+3. Is another program using your mic (another meeting tool, for example)?
 Close other programs, then refresh the page.

 4. Is your mic muted in your computer settings?